joeyu/zvargs/README.md

 [Go back to **Methods**](#Methods)
 <a name="VArgs.constructor" />
-####VArgs(args, spec)
+####VArgs(args, proto)
-This constructor parses a function call's passed [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), which is passed by `args`,  according to the specification of the function's variable arguments prototype.
+This constructor parses a function call's passed [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments), which is passed by `args`,  according to the function's variable arguments prototype.

-Function's variable arguments prototype refers to arguments prototype that mix mandatory arguments and optional arguments.
-The following is an example:

->function func(arg0:number, [arg1:Array], [arg2:string], arg3:function, arg4:RegExp, ...);

-where, the modifier after ':' of each argument specifies the argument's type (class), and the arguments enclosed in the square brackets are optional and may not be passed when the `func` function is called.

-An example of such kind of function is that you have a function called `traverse`, which traverses a directory tree specified by `dir` and applies a callback function specified by `callback` to each of file node under that directory.
-And the user can also specify some options through an `options` object, which is optional and has default values.
-The `traverse` function's arguments prototype are thus variable as follows:

->function traverse(dir:string, [options:object], callback:function);

-The specification of a function's variable arguments prototype can be specified by an array as the `spec` argument passed to this contructor.
-Each item of `spec` corresponds to one argument of the function's arguments prototype.
-To reduce typing effort, the `spec` can also be specified as a string.
+A function's variable arguments prototype can be specified by an array as the `proto` argument passed to this contructor.
+Each item of `proto` corresponds to one argument of the function's arguments prototype.
+To reduce typing effort, the `proto` can also be specified as a string.

-This constructor starts parsing by picking up `arguments[0]` and checking if the type of it matches that of `spec[0]`.
-If the two match, it means the first argument of the function variable arguments prototype, which defined by `spec[0]`, is specified as `arguments[0]`, and `arguments[0]` will be stored as the value of a new property `this[spec[0].name]`,  and the constructor moves forward to check `arguments[1]` with `spec[1]`, and so on.
-If the two don't match, and if `spec[0]` has the `optional` property and its value is `true`, which means `spec[0]` is optional and this function call doesn't specify it, then the constructor will move forward to check `spec[1]`, and so on.
-The process will continue until the contructor finds a match or meets the end of `spec`.
+This constructor starts parsing by picking up `arguments[0]` and checking if the type of it matches that of `proto[0]`.
+If the two match, it means the first argument of the function variable arguments prototype, which defined by `proto[0]`, is specified as `arguments[0]`, and `arguments[0]` will be stored as the value of a new property `this[proto[0].name]`,  and the constructor moves forward to check `arguments[1]` with `proto[1]`, and so on.
+If the two don't match, and if `proto[0]` has the `optional` property and its value is `true`, which means `proto[0]` is optional and this function call doesn't specify it, then the constructor will move forward to check `proto[1]`, and so on.
+The process will continue until the contructor finds a match or meets the end of `proto`.

 After all checks complete, an `VArgs` object will store all matched `arguments` in its properties.
-However, there may be some passed arguments that aren't defined by `spec` and thus have never been checked, e.g. the [`...`] arguments would be optional and unlimited number of instances, and be undefined by `spec`.
+However, there may be some passed arguments that aren't defined by `proto` and thus have never been checked, e.g. the [`...`] arguments would be optional and unlimited number of instances, and be undefined by `proto`.
 In such a case, a special `Array` property called `__extra` is used to store those remaining arguments.

-All mandatory arguments defined in `spec` must be passed in the function call, otherwise, an error will be thrown out.
+All mandatory arguments defined in `proto` must be passed in the function call, otherwise, an error will be thrown out.

 #####Arguments
 * `args` : `Object`

     The [`arguments`](https://developer.mozilla.org/en-US/docs/Web/JavaScript/Reference/Functions/arguments) of the function to parse.

-* `spec` : `Array` | `String`
+* `proto` : `Array` | `String`

-    `spec` is an array, of which each item defines an argument's specification.
+    If `proto` is an array, each item of it defines an argument's type and whether it is optional.
 The whole array defines all arguments of a function prototype in order.

-    Each item of `spec` is an `Object`, which have the following properties:
+    Each item of `proto` is an `Object`, which have the following properties:

   * `name` : `String`

         The name of the argument.
-If an argument matches the `spec` item, a new property named after the valule of `name` will be added to the `this` object, and its value will be the matched argument.
+If an argument matches the `proto` item, a new property named after the valule of `name` will be added to the `this` object, and its value will be the matched argument.

   * `type` : `built-in type string | Function`